Top Medical Marijuana Strains

 - Increased appetite

-For patients taking medical marijuana with chemotherapy to ease the nausea, increased appetite would be a welcomed side effect.
+For patients taking medical marijuana with chemotherapy to ease nausea, increased appetite would be a welcomed side effect.
 Drowsiness might be the effect you were looking for if you used marijuana therapy to relieve insomnia.
 Most of these side effects can be managed with proper dosage and by choosing the right strain of medical marijuana for your condition.

 Common Uses for Marijuana Treatments